Dia-Dev-Design/investigational-template-mern-stack-with-typescript/README.md

 # MERN Stack with Typescript Investigational Template

-## This is template to be used for investigating Technical Challenges in a MERN Stack app built with Typescript.
+## This is a template to be used for investigating Technical Challenges in a MERN Stack app built with Typescript.